Anemia

 aSource: reference11.

 Table 3.4.
-Haemoglobin adjustment for altitude and cigarette smokingaa
+Haemoglobin adjustment for elevation and cigarette smokinga

 (metres above sea level)